What is a ‘City of Sanctuary’?

 We recognise the incredible contribution that sanctuary seekers make to Bristol.
 We celebrate and welcome the diversity that makes up our city, believing that it is something to be proud of.

-Bristol City of Sanctuary is made up of representatives of various organisations from across the city, bringing people together to create a culture of welcome and safety for all.
+Our members are Bristol City of Sanctuary: individuals and organisations from across the city, working together to create a culture of welcome and safety for all.

 We support local organisations and individuals in Bristol and its surrounding areas to uphold Bristol’s long standing tradition of welcoming and providing safety for all, including people seeking sanctuary fleeing from war, violence and persecution.

 What we do?

-We build upon the amazing work that is already being done across the city, supporting local organisations to deliver services for refugees and asylum seekers.
+- We support local organisations to deliver services for refugees and asylum seekers.

 - We work with local schools and colleges to help them become places of welcome for those seeking sanctuary.